Empowering the Next Generation: Starting Point 2.0

 In 2017, the Women’s Fund formally launched a new multi-year initiative to increase the life-long economic security of women and their families by strategically addressing the needs of young women ages 18-29.
 Our decision was supported by these findings:

-Starting Point 2.0 is a partnership between the Women’s Fund, B.A.B.E.S.
+To continue to make a lasting impact, Starting Point is a partnership between the Women’s Fund, B.A.B.E.S.
 Child Abuse Prevention Program and Fox Valley Technical College.
-It uses the Two-Generation approach, which provides opportunities for vulnerable children and parents together.
+It uses the Two-Generation approach, which provides opportunities for children and parents together, to overcome obstacles and succeed.

 In addition to single moms, it was decided in September 2018 to expand the program to include young women who were not parents.